flint-lang/flint-lang.github.io/wiki/src/user_guide/setup/3_fls_setup.md

   -- ...
 })
 ```

-If you are on Windows, you need to make sure that the `cmd` is set to `fls.exe` or that it's value is the absolute path to the executable, like above in the VSCode setup.

 That's it, you now should now have LSP support in your neovim setup.
 This assumes that you already have `lspconfig` installed in NeoVim.
 If you have used the [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) repository as a basis for your own configuration (highly recommended) then it should already be installed and ready to be used.